hainp/espada/Notes.md

     + Keybinding will almost instantly be activated

-    + The `command`'s value in each keybinding will be `eval`-ed.
+    + The `command`'s value in each keybinding will be `eval`-ed or `call`-ed (depending on whether it's a string or `Proc`).
 Though possible, it's *NOT* recommended to put multiple function calls or complex expression into `command`.
 If you wish to do that, define a new function in `$HOME/.config/espada/init.rb` or somewhere that your `init.rb` reads, then put in into `command`.

     + `keybindings.json` would be read **after** all other `.rb` files or extensions are read.
 So your keybinding will *override* your extensions' keybinding config.